University of New South Wales

 You will need to have one of the following:

-- A recognised undergraduate degree (or equivalent qualification) and a minimum of two years of professional or managerial work experience.
+- A recognised undergraduate degree (or equivalent qualification) and a minimum of two years professional or managerial work experience.

 English language requirements

-If English isn’t your first language, you may be required to provide evidence that your English language ability meets our requirements.
+If English isn’t your first language, you may be required to provide evidence that your English language ability meets the university's requirements.
 Contact the university for further information.
 If you do need to provide evidence of your English proficiency, this will be indicated in your application.

 You can prove this by providing evidence that you meet one or more of the following criteria: